- Visit Butler

 Carefully review your offer of financial aid and accept or decline the awards online using your username and password provided by the Office of Admission to log in.

 - Navigate to My.Butler > Self Service Student Homepage > Student Center > Finances > Financial Aid > Review/Accept/Decline Financial Aid

 - Click Yes to continue.

 Review/Accept/Decline Your Financial Aid by May 1.

 Federal Direct Loans are awarded based on the Free Application for Federal Student Aid (FAFSA) each academic year.
-Borrowing for educational expenses allows the student to take some responsibility for his or her education by deferring payment until after leaving school.
+Borrowing for educational expenses allows students to take some responsibility for their education by deferring payment until after leaving school.
 Eligible borrowers must electronically sign a Loan Agreement(MPN) and complete online Entrance Counseling before July 1 in order for the funds to disburse to the student account.